juji-io/site/blog/a-step-to-step-guide-how-to-make-a-multi-purpose-chatbot-no-coding-required.md

 Here are several examples.

 You want to make a chatbot for an insurance company website.
-Although this chatbot's main function is to provide site visitors with an insurance quote,  it must  also answer user questions during the process (see chat example as below).
+Although this chatbot's main purpose is to provide site visitors with an insurance quote,  it must  also answer user questions during the process (see chat example as below).

 ![An insurance website chatbot answering a user's question during the task of giving an insurance quote](/assets/uploads/insurance-1.png)